 “An artist, athlete, and trailblazer for America’s daughters, Juliette Gordon Low founded an organization to teach young women self-reliance and resourcefulness...
 Americans of all backgrounds continue to draw inspiration from Juliette Gordon Low’s remarkable vision, and we celebrate her dedication to empowering girls everywhere.”

 In Juliette’s time, her family’s visitors were welcomed in this front hall.
-Today, Girl Scouts of the USA welcomes every girl to join our Movement.
+Today, Girl Scouts of the USA welcome every girl to join our Movement.
 But that was not always true.
 When Juliette Low called up her cousin to start “something for the girls of Savannah, all of America, and all the world,” what did she mean?

 Juliette Low was able to see past the restrictions of her time and place to advocate for an organization that included girls with disabilities and girls from different social classes and religions.
 But when she started Girl Scouts in 1912, she was not able to overcome her learned prejudices to imagine a movement that welcomed girls of all races.